godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 ----------

 Godot Engine provides a rich-featured editor that allows you to build your games.
-The pictures below display both editors with colored blocks to indicate common functionalities.
+The pictures below display the default layouts of both editors with colored blocks to indicate common functionalities.

 .. image:: img/unity-gui-overlay.png
 .. image:: img/godot-gui-overlay.png

-Note that Godot editor allows you to dock each panel at the side of the scene editor you wish.

 While both editors may seem similar, there are many differences below the surface.
 Both let you organize the project using the filesystem, but Godot's approach is simpler with a single configuration file, minimalist text format, and no metadata.
-All this contributes to Godot being much friendlier to VCS systems, such as Git, Subversion, or Mercurial.
+This makes Godot more friendly to VCS systems, such as Git, Subversion, or Mercurial.

 Godot's Scene panel is similar to Unity's Hierarchy panel but, as each node has a specific function, the approach used by Godot is more visually descriptive.
-In other words, it's easier to understand what a specific scene does at a glance.
+It's easier to understand what a scene does at a glance.

-The Inspector in Godot is more minimalist and designed to only show properties.
+The Inspector in Godot is more minimal, it shows only properties.
-Thanks to this, objects can export a much larger amount of useful parameters to the user without having to hide functionality in language APIs.
-As a plus, Godot allows animating any of those properties visually, so changing colors, textures, enumerations, or even links to resources in real-time is possible without involving code.
+Thanks to this, objects can expose more useful parameters to the user without having to hide functionality in language APIs.
+As a plus, Godot allows animating any of those properties visually.
+Changing colors, textures, enumerations, or even links to resources in real-time is possible without needing to write code.

-Finally, the Toolbar at the top of the screen is similar in the sense that it allows controlling the project playback, but projects in Godot run in a separate window, as they don't execute inside the editor (but the tree and objects can still be explored in the debugger window).
+The Toolbar at the top of the screen is similar in both editors, offering control over project playback.
+Projects in Godot run in a separate window, rather than inside the editor (but the tree and objects can still be explored in the debugger window).

-This approach has the disadvantage that the running game can't be explored from different angles (though this may be supported in the future and displaying collision gizmos in the running game is already possible), but in exchange has several advantages:
+This approach has the disadvantage that in Godot the running game can't be explored from different angles (though this may be supported in the future and displaying collision gizmos in the running game is already possible), but in exchange has several advantages: